DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 along which the young men would later return from their day’s cattle work.

-'But I'm not really like her,' the young woman said, stabbing a finger towards the health clinic, where Karen waited outside in the shade.
+‘But I’m not really like her’, the young woman said, stabbing a finger towards the health clinic, where Karen waited outside in the shade.
 ‘She knows everything about computers.’